 Along with trademark search, it is also advisable to do a comprehensive company search and domain search of the proposed trademark in Nepal.

-Device Mark Search in Nepal:
+b) Device Mark Search

 It is advisable to conduct a comprehensive search for a figuration trademark.
 The device marks include individual marks such as stylized letters, numerals, shapes, plants, celestial bodies, living creatures etc. or combination of marks containing device marks.
 A device mark search in Nepal can be conducted amongst the marks filed and registered as per the Vienna code classification.